0x23/open-air-bearings/README.md

 ![Logo](images/open_air_bearings_logo_dark.png)

 Welcome to the Open Air Bearings repository!
-This repository provides techniques and simulation software for air bearings.
-Open air bearings are mechanical devices that support components using a thin film of air, eliminating the need for solid contact and reducing friction to almost zero.
+This project provides techniques to build and simulate air bearings without expensive tools.
+Air bearings are mechanical devices that support components using a thin film of air, eliminating the need for solid contact and reducing friction to almost zero.

 Here you can see a working prototype in action: